Shia Islam in the Indian subcontinent: The making of sectarian fascism

-"The Shias took exception to these practices which they felt denigrated the solemnity of these religious occasions which were predominantly for mourning.
-They, therefore, petitioned the Lucknow District Magistrate to check these practices and to disallow anything which went against the character of these occasions.
+The Shias took exception to these practices which they felt denigrated the solemnity of these religious occasions which were predominantly for mourning.
+They therefore petitioned the Lucknow District Magistrate to check these practices and to disallow anything which went against the character of these occasions.
 In response, stringent rules sympathetic to Shia demands were put into place for the Ashra procession of 1906 by the Lucknow District administration.
 The Sunnis objected to the new rules claiming that unlike the Shias, they regarded the processions as celebrations in honour of an Islamic hero and not as occasions for mourning.
-The dispute between the two sides was temporarily settled in 1906 with the Lucknow district administration granting a separate site for Sunnis to bury their Karbala.The Sunnis, however, were now determined to give their processions a character that was distinct to that of the Shia processions.
+The dispute between the two sides was temporarily settled in 1906 with the Lucknow district administration granting a separate site for Sunnis to bury their Karbala.

+The Sunnis, however, were now determined to give their processions a character that was distinct to that of the Shia processions.
 Verses at the time known as Charyari were recited during the Sunni processions.
 These verses were in praise of the first four Caliphs who were portrayed as friends of the Prophet as well as friends of each other.
-Since some of these verses ‘were positively objectionable in that they contained abuse of Shias and of their beliefs’, their recitation was found provocative by the Shias.
+Since some of these verses 'were positively objectionable in that they contained abuse of Shias and of their beliefs', their recitation was found provocative by the Shias.
 The Shias retaliated by reciting Tabarra or abuse of the first three Caliphs in their own processions, since they saw them as usurpers who were hostile to the rightful Caliph Ali and his family.
 These developments marked a watershed in the social relations between these two sects of Islam in the UP.
-Serious riots broke out in 1907 and 1908 in Lucknow due to the recitation of Charyari and Tabarra by Sunni and Shia processions respectively.Responding to these developments, in 1908, the provincial government set up a committee headed by T.C.
+Serious riots broke out in 1907 and 1908 in Lucknow due to the recitation of Charyari and Tabarra by Sunni and Shia processions respectively.

+Responding to these developments, in 1908, the provincial government set up a committee headed by T.C.
 Piggott, an ICS officer, who was asked to examine the whole issue, assess the claims of both parties, and to make recommendations.
-The Piggott committee concluded that the recitation of Charyari verses in an organised way, and converting Tazia processions into Charyari processions, was an ‘innovation’ since 1906.
+The Piggott committee concluded that the recitation of Charyari verses in an organised way, and converting Tazia processions into Charyari processions, was an 'innovation' since 1906.
 Such social innovations were deemed to be at the root of civil disturbances in a combustible religious society like India, and the British, in their keenness to maintain law and order, actively discouraged them.
-Not surprisingly, the Piggott committee recommended prohibiting the recitation of Charyari verses along the ‘route of any tazia, alam or other Mohammadan procession or in the hearing of such a procession’ on three days of the year – Ashura, Chhelum and the 21st day of Ramzan".
+Not surprisingly, the Piggott committee recommended prohibiting the recitation of Charyari verses along the 'route of any tazia, alam or other Mohammadan procession or in the hearing of such a procession' on three days of the year – Ashra, Chhelum and the 21st day of Ramzan.